 If your fence cannot contain the yearning for freedom, fortify the barrier.
 Attach chicken wire to the fence a foot or so from the bottom, sink the wire six to 12 inches into the ground and curve it two to three feet in toward the yard.
 When your digger dog hits the chicken wire, it should stop him.

 Dig or Die

 Some dogs, however, have such a strong innate desire to dig that little can dissuade them otherwise.
 Many earth dogs fall into this category.
-Even if your yard is vermin-free, they’ll still dig because that’s what they were born to do.
+Even if your yard is free of small animals, they’ll still dig because that’s what they were born to do.
 These dogs need an outlet for their drives.
-A digging pit provides the perfect compromise—your dog can dig to his heart’s content, while preserving your landscaping.
+Creating a digging pit for your dog provides the perfect compromise—your dog can dig to his heart’s content, while preserving your landscaping.

 pit when needed, and add goodies from time to time so that the pit will remain an attractive place for the dog to visit.

-Once you’ve determined why your dog digs and have followed up by providing him with a cooling pool, a fortified fence, plentiful play, or a digging pit of his own, you can bid adieu to trench warfare and let the kids out in the yard once more—without fearing that they’ll disappear into a canine-constructed pothole.
+Once you’ve determined why your dog digs and have followed up by providing him with a cooling pool, a fortified fence, plentiful play, or a digging pit of his own, you can bid adieu to canine-constructed potholes.